seigot/python-learning-journal/FinalPresentationScript.md

 ### Introduction
 Hi everyone.
-Today, I'm going to talk about my project, the Weekend Library Closing Time Finder Version 2.0.
+Today, I'm going to talk about my final project, the Weekend Library Closing Time Finder Version 2.0.

 First of all, I will briefly talk about my project background.
 This project aims to helps students find libraries that match their weekend schedule efficiently.